 Take this step seriously because who you are working with will play a big role in whether you are getting good advice, receiving proper communication and getting the best opportunity for your sale or purchase.
 It can be uncomfortable to say no to a friend or family member who is competing for your business, but you know these people and can ask them direct questions like those mentioned earlier.

-Interview several agents.
-Ask if they have the time to give you their full attention.
+3) Interview several agents: in your interview, ask if they have the time to give you their full attention.
 If you know they’ll be vacationing or hunting, you have a good reason to make another choice.
 If they are just getting started in their career and you aren’t totally savvy in this department, it would serve you better to work with a seasoned professional.
 Because of the considerable impact on your finances and lifestyle, think of it as business rather than personal.

 You can also look at reviews on the agent’s website, Google, Yelp and others.
 Get references and ask other clients about their experience.
 Look for someone who is up to date in the industry and has the experience to back up the opinions they will be sharing with you.
 Choose a realtor you feel will serve you best, even if it won’t be a popular decision with everyone else.
 You can offer an honest, yet tactful, reason later if you feel it’s necessary.